jentery/506v3/index.md

 *During our second meeting*, we'll discuss these five texts, carefully engaging them page by page to describe their lines of inquiry across play and games.
 We'll also consider the contexts of play and games rather than relying on strict or ahistorical definitions of them.

 I recommend Matthew Thomas Payne and Nina B. Huntemann's "A Game Genie for Game Studies" (13 pages; from *How to Play Video Games* 2019; coming soon) and Nick Montfort's "Toward a Theory of Interactive Fiction" (34 pages; from *IF Theory Reader* 2011).

+## Week 3 (September 22nd): Play and Games, Part 2

+*Before seminar*, please read:

+* C.L.R.
+James's "'What Is Art?'"
+(16 pages; from *Beyond a Boundary* 1963),
+* Bo Ruberg's "No Fun" (17 pages; from *QED: A Journal in GLBTQ Worldmaking* 2.2 2015; revised to be Chapter 6 in *Video Games Have Always Been Queer* 2019),
+* Tara Fickle's "West of the Magic Circle" (20 pages; from *The Race Card* 2019), and
+* Elizabeth A. LaPensée, Outi Laiti, and Maize Longboat's "Towards Sovereign Games" (16 pages; from *Games and Culture* 2022).

+This is the most reading we'll do for a single week in the term.

+*During our third meeting*, we'll give that page-by-page, careful engagement another go, this time with these four texts.
+Then we'll return to games terminology.
+I'll conclude by introducing you to Taylor's *Watch Me Play* and Gray's *Intersectional Tech*, which we'll discuss next week.

+**Prompt 1**: Use 250-300 words to describe a type of play, or a context for play, you might research for this seminar.
+Please explain why it interests you and how it corresponds with at least one text we've read thus far.
+No worries.
+None of this is written in stone.
+You might change your mind as the term unfolds.
+The seminar is your audience for this response, and you're welcome to write informally.
+I advise spending an hour or less writing your response.
+(You'll submit this response on September 29th, but I suggest writing at least a rough draft for today's meeting.)

+I recommend Soraya Murray's "Video Games and Playable Media" (6 pages; from *Feminist Media Histories* 4.2 2018), Aaron Trammell's "Decolonizing Play" (9 pages; from *Critical Studies in Media Communication* 39.3 2022), Edmond Y. Chang's "Queergaming" (9 pages; from *Queer Game Studies* 2017), and Stephanie Boluk and Patrick LeMieux's "Breaking the Metagame" (16 pages; from *Metagaming*).